-One of the first questions we get asked from people looking to buy fitness equipment is why the rower is so good for you.
-We think there's no better single piece of equipment that's affordable, easy to store and can give you a great all over workout which includes a cardio workout!
-We've also thought of 4 other key reasons why you should consider buying a rower.
+One of the first questions from people looking to buy fitness equipment is why the rower is so good for you.
+We think there's no better single piece of equipment that's affordable, easy to store and can give you a great all-over workout, including a cardio workout!

-Your upper body muscles include: shoulders; trapezius (upper back); lats (lower back); biceps; pecs; and also your abs.
-You even workout your forearms and wrists through gripping the handle.
+Your upper body muscles include; shoulders, upper back, lower back, biceps, pecs and also your abs.
+You even work out your forearms and wrists by gripping the handle.

 Lower body-wise rowing produces strong thighs and calves.
-So this means your quads in the upper front of the thighs, your hamstrings at the back of your thighs, your glutes (buttocks) and your calves all get a good workout of varying intensity!
+So this means your quads in the upper front of the thighs, your hamstrings at the back of your thighs, your glutes and your calves all get a good workout of varying intensity too.